 Is the Interjoint technology suitable to build inclined roofs?

-YES.
-We have designed the Bracket X which is inclined at 9.5 degrees for sloped roofs and is fully compatible with the Interjoint terminals.
+Yes.
+Based on our proprietary technology, we have also designed the Bracket X which is inclined at 9.5 degrees for sloped roofs and is fully compatible with other Interjoint components.

 What are the specs of the steel tubes that are compatible with the Interjoint connectors?

-The version that is listed on sale requires galvanized steel tubes 3"x3" (hollow square tubes), gauge 16 or gauge 14.
+The version that is listed on sale is compatible with galvanized steel tubes 3″x3″ (hollow square tubes), gauge 16 or gauge 14.

 Is it possible to disconnect the Interjoint connectors once they are interlocked?